robinhuiser/react-native-learning/ContactApp-4.md

 Allows me to combine multiple (different) components and scroll if the screen size is exceeded, but it has some performance and other caveats compared to FlatList.

 ## Create and use an Action component

+Amazing... specifically how the instructor extracted the `Row` component from the `Actions`...
+Got it to work and understand (and can repeat) now the exercise.

+## Installation of Moment.js